StoutWorks Sound Enhanced Series (SES)

 Cores.
 The SES 1N, SES 1L, and SES LG mallets have a polyester plastic core, fabricated by Doug DeMorrow.
 They are covered with two thin layers of latex rubber, and then with adhesive backed surgical grade felt (no felt on the SES LG mallets).
 The SES 2R has a rosewood core, made from rosewood pieces from the undercuts of the marimba bars, and with a brass insert added for weight (the same as the orchestral bell mallets made by DeMorrow).

 Yarn/Hardness..
 They are all wrapped with a yarn that consists of 60% Fine Superwash Merino wool, 20% Mulberry silk, and 20% Polyamide.
-All StoutWorks sets are graduated in hardness: #1, softest(yellow marking), for the bass. #2/3 slightly harder, as a pair(blue marking). #4, slightly harder (red marking).
+The SES 1N, SES 1L and SES 2R are always graduated in hardness: #1, softest(yellow tape), for the bass. #2/3 slightly harder, as a pair(blue tape). #4, slightly harder (red tape).
 The graduation in hardness is smooth from stick to stick.
 The best example to compare the hardness of these mallets is to the old Malletech signature models of mine (now sold as Grand Soloist mallets): GS7 was the softest.
 The middle two mallets were GS 13's, and the top mallet was the GS 16.
-There are similar differences in hardness here, still maintaining the gradual difference in hardness, meaning the softest can be used in most of the upper register.
+There are similar differences in hardness here, meaning the softest can be used in most of the upper register.
 The middle two will work top to bottom on a 5.0 marimba, not too hard on the bottom, and not too soft on the top.
 The top mallet gets slightly bright in the bottom register, but gets a clear and focused upper register sound.

-They currently comes in black, light brown, blue and red colors.
-You choose the color you prefer.
-There are other colors available, and I can send you a picture of the yarns I currently have.
+You will be able to choose the color of yarn and thread you prefer.
+I will send you a picture of the yarns I currently have.

-The SES LG sticks are wrapped with a combination of wool and acrylic yarn, and are made and sold in pairs: SES LG-S (soft-black marking), SES LG-MS (medium soft-blue marking), SES LG-MH (medium hard-yellow marking), and SES LG-H (hard-white marking).
+The SES LG sticks are wrapped with a combination of wool and acrylic yarn, and are made and sold in pairs: SES LG-S (soft-black tape), SES LG-MS (medium soft-blue tape), SES LG-MH (medium hard-yellow tape), and SES LG-H (hard-white tape).

 Thread.
-The SES 1N, 1L, 2R mallets are sown with a waxed nylon thread, that currently comes in the following colors: red, white, blue, green, dark brown.
-You choose the color you prefer.
+The SES 1N, 1L, 2R mallets are sown with a waxed nylon thread.
+You will be able to choose the color you prefer.
+I will send you a picture of the colors I currently have.